GoogleChromeLabs/quicklink/README.md

 ### quicklink.listen(options)
 Returns: `Function`

-A "reset" function is returned, which will empty the active `IntersectionObserver` and the cache of URLs that have already been prefetched.
+A "reset" function is returned, which will empty the active `IntersectionObserver` and the cache of URLs that have already been prefetched or prerendered.
 This can be used between page navigations and/or when significant DOM changes have occurred.

+#### options.prerender
+Type: `Boolean`<br>
+Default: `false`

+Whether to switch from the default prefetching mode to the prerendering mode for the links inside the viewport.

+> **Note:** The prerendering mode (when this option is set to true) will fallback to the prefetching mode if the browser does not support prerender.

 #### options.delay
 Type: `Number`<br>